Housing Benefit and Universal Credit

 Please note that the Local Housing Allowance rate is only the starting point for the calculation of a tenant's benefit entitlement - it is not necessarily the actual amount a tenant will receive as this will be influenced by other factors such as the tenant's income and savings and the actual rent being charged.

-Detailed information and advice on all the assessment procedures for Housing Benefit will be willingly given by local advice agencies and the Council's trained staff at The Advice Shop, Bathgate Partnership Centre, South Bridge St, Bathgate, EH48 1TStelephone 01506 283000.
-Find further information on West Lothian Council Advice Shop .
+Detailed information and advice on all the assessment procedures for Housing Benefit will be willingly given by local advice agencies and the Council's trained staff at The Advice Shop, Bathgate Partnership Centre, South Bridge St, Bathgate, EH48 1TS.
+Telephone 01506 283000.
+Find further information on Advice Shop .

 Any Housing Benefit applicant has a right to ask the Council to reconsider their decision, if the applicant is not satisfied with it.
 Ultimately they have the right to appeal to Her Majesty's Courts and Tribunals Service, if the Council are unable to revise the decision to their satisfaction.

-Further changes are due to be introduced as part of the Government's Welfare Reform, which will affect Housing Benefit.
+Further changes are have been introduced as part of the Government's Welfare Reform, which will affect Housing Benefit.

 a) If you have one extra bedroom your Housing Benefit will reduce by 14% of your rent.